gaqzi/reflections/content/python/mixins.md

 The above example might cause you to say, "that's just multiple inheritance, not really a mixin", which is can be true in a special case.
 Indeed, the differences between plain old multiple inheritance and mixin based inheritance collapse when the parent class can be instantiated.
 Understanding the subtlety in the differences between a mixin class, an abstract base class, an interface and the scope of multiple inheritance is important, so I'll explore them in a dedicated section.

-### Differences Between Interfaces, Abstract Classes and Mixins
+### Differences between interfaces, abstract classes and Mixins

 In order to better understand mixins, it's be useful to compare mixins with abstract classes and interfaces from a code/implementation perspective: